hosseinv93/GreenMLPredictions/README.md

 ## Data Preprocessing
 The dataset is preprocessed to remove irrelevant columns and shuffle the data for randomness.
-The preprocessed data is then split into training and testing sets.
+The preprocessed data is then split into training and testing sets, and features and the target variable are separated.

 ```python
 # Import necessary libraries